th3r00t/sewatchdog/README.md

 Just run the included file and the config file will autogenerate for you.

-Adjust the config file to point to your servers installation directory, and Make sure you disable any other torch watchdog plugins!
+Adjust the config file to point to your servers **Instance** directory, and Make sure you disable any other torch watchdog plugins!

 sewatchdog will wait 1 minute before determining that the torch instance